pedro-hos/keycloak-dashbuilder/README.md

 Created new client with id '6c922c7c-6b2d-44ff-909f-33279b5ff257'
 ```

-_Copy the client id to use on the next step_
+_Note: Copy the client id to use on the next steps_

 6. Creating the client secret with the `client id` created on step 5.